dufguix/raspberry-gpio-docker/README.md

-Trying to access raspberry GPIO from a docker container.
+# Trying to access raspberry GPIO from a docker container.

 Simple python script which reads temperature and humidity sensors and send it to a MQTT broker.
+- DHT sensor on D4
+- build with `sudo docker compose build`

 For the container, challenge are:
 - access to the GPIO